The Cyclocross Disc - Twenty Years On

 Hand drawn exploded diagram of the brake

-With huge thanks to Greg Needham our store manager and Howard Shirley
+With huge thanks to Greg Needham (senior sales technician) and Howard Shirley